credred/vue-click-outside-of/README.md

 It should return a `boolean` to decide `click outside handler` should be fire or not.
 ### exclude
 An `element` or An `Array of elements`.
-The `click outside handler` not executed when click target was contained with excluded element.
+The `click outside handler` will not be executed when the `event target` was contained with excluded element.
 ### button
 Indicates which button was pressed on the mouse to trigger the `click outside handler`.
 The option not support `dblclick` type.
 - "left"